 Give a short break after class before you eat a big meal.
 However, it is ok to drink water or eat something small immediately afterwards.

 There are many reasons for saying the invocation to sage Patanjali in the beginning of the class.
 (Read through Geetaji’s explanation of the invocation in the other document in the NOTES section “Invocation to Sage Patanjali” here).
 It is not a religious prayer or a mere formality.
 It is an expression of gratitude to our first teacher – the codifier of the subject.
-It is an opportunity to clearly demarcate the outer world that you are coming from, and the place of learning that you are entering.
-Beyond the meaning of the words, the resonance of the sounds is meant to put you in a state compatible to begin the study of yoga.
+As a student, it is an invocation for our previous memories of yoga to surface, to help us along the path of yoga.
+It is an opportunity to clearly demarcate the outer world that we are coming from, and the place of learning that we are entering.
+Beyond the meaning of the words, the resonance of the sounds is meant to put us in a state compatible to begin the study of yoga.

 However, if you have strong reasons not to join in the prayer, we will not force you.
 Just sit quietly while the prayer is being said.